cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 - finally take the `String` encoding value and the `byte[]` and allocate the resulting `String`

 In essence the algorithm remains the same since JDK 9.
 [The implementation](http://hg.openjdk.java.net/jdk9/jdk9/jdk/file/65464a307408/src/java.base/share/classes/java/lang/invoke/StringConcatFactory.java#l1474) is "arguably hard to read" since the `MethodHandle` expression trees is built up in reverse.

+This gets some of the performance edge from the fact that we can call package-private APIs in `java.lang`, some from the use of `Unsafe` to work on uninitialized `byte[]`s, and some from the fact that `MethodHandle` combinator trees are likely to be aggressively inlined.

 ### JDK 12: indexCoder, Object Stringifier